David Say: Ordained ministry

 Say was ordained deacon in the Church of England at Canterbury Cathedral on 22 December 1939 and ordained priest just 10 days later on 1 January 1940.
 He served his curacy at Croydon (then in the Diocese of Canterbury), then at St Martin-in-the-Fields (Diocese of London) where he was general secretary of the Church of England Youth Council.
-He later became general secretary of the British Council of Churches and (as a conscious disciple of William Temple, and a close supporter of Bishop George Bell) an Anglican representative at World Council of Churches conferences.
+He later became general secretary of the British Council of Churches and (as a conscious disciple of Archbishop William Temple, and a close supporter of Bishop George Bell) an Anglican representative at World Council of Churches conferences.
 He retired from these roles in 1955 to parish ministry in Hatfield, Hertfordshire (with the linked office of chaplain to the Marquess of Salisbury).

 After his consecration as bishop in 1961, Say took a seat in the House of Lords from 1969 to 1988 (speaking there in 1986 on the admission of women to holy orders as deacons) and for some years deputised for the Archbishop of Canterbury as chairman of the board of governors of the Church Commissioners.
 He also spoke in the General Synod of the Church of England in favour of church marriages for divorcés (1983) and of Anglican-Methodist reunion.

 Later life

 On retirement as Bishop of Rochester (he was one of the last bishops not required to retire at 70, whilst the final words at his retirement service being "Alleluia — on we go") he moved to Wye where he was active in the parish and was an honorary assistant bishop in the Diocese of Canterbury until shortly before his death.

 Say supported the city of Rochester, Chatham, Kent County Cricket Club, the University of Kent (serving as pro chancellor for several years) and, later, Canterbury itself.
 He was also for 18 years High Almoner to the Queen.
-He was honorary chaplain of the Pilgrims Society from 1968 till 2002.
+He was honorary chaplain of the Pilgrims Society from 1968 to 2002.